nxrs3/nxrsecrypt/README.md

 ## Overview

-**This software is still in Beta!
+**This software is still in the Beta testing stage!
 And is not intended for use yet**

 `nxrseCrypt` is a lightweight CLI text encryption/decryption tool, coded in python3.
 It uses mapping files stored in `data/encryption_mappings` to convert characters into chunks of random chracters.
 Only users with the correct corresponding mapping file can decrypt the text.